jwd2a/justindav.is/_posts/2017/2017-03-31-the-importance-of-troubleshooting-protocol.md

 Welp.
 Shit.
 Turns out, the throttle was shifted slightly forward, preventing the motor from starting.
 I shifted back into neutral, and boom, she turned over like the day she left the factory floor.

+Turns out, I'd spent two weeks off the water, and replaced the entire ignition assembly because the boat wasn't in neutral.
+You have to be kidding me.

 ## The Power of Protocol

 When troubleshooting, there are known steps for identifying and fixing a problem.
 Other people have usually had a very similar problem, and they've put together a set of steps to walk through for identifying what's likely wrong.
 Whether it's trying to figure out why a boat won't start, trying to solve a medical issue, or trying to figure out why your company is losing cash, there are best practices and steps for walking through the problem methodically and eliminating causes.